lowcoder-org/lowcoder/client/packages/openblocks-cli/README.md

 # lowcoder-cli

-CLI tool used to start build and publish openblocks component library.
+CLI tool used to start build and publish lowcoder component library.